michaelsoftmd/pebkac-chrome/README.md

 Here’s what needs work:
 - Caching, memory, more functionality.
 - Version control
-- Managing volume mounts in regards to browser profiles/databases
+- Managing volume mounts in regards to browser profiles/databases.
+They can be kept inside the container, I just need to adjust the containers/ports for conflicts.
 - This section

 This version of Zenbot is designed to be mindful of context length and run on inexpensive GPUs.
 I built this whole project on a very budget MiniPC, and tested it with a specific fine-tuned model.
 For operating Zenbot, I would HIGHLY recommend using David_AU’s models, particularly the Brainstorm variants.
 Not only do they know to operate Zenbot nearly 100% of the time, but they seem to have been trained on the Smolagents library, making much of the ‘thinking’ already integrated.